Saint'jean History, Family Crest & Coats of Arms

 Early Notables of the Saint'jean family (pre 1700)

-France was active as a cultural leader in the early 16th century.
-One particular area in which they lead was the exploration of the New World.
-The explorers, like Jacques Cartier in 1534, led the way to North America.
-Champlain, in 1608, made the first of twenty voyages to France to attract settlers and brought the first migrant in 1617.
-By 1675, there were 7000 French in Quebec, and the French Acadian presence in the Maritimes had reached 500.
+Immigration to New France was slow; therefore, early marriage was desperately encouraged amongst the immigrants.
+The fur trade attracted migrants, both noble and commoner.
+15,000 explorers left Montreal in the late 17th and 18th centuries.
+By 1675, there were 7000 French in Quebec.
+By the same year the Acadian presence in Nova Scotia, New Brunswick and Prince Edward Island had reached 500.
+In 1755, 10,000 French Acadians refused to take an oath of allegiance to England and were deported to Louisiana.
 The French founded Lower Canada, thus becoming one of the two great founding nations of Canada.
-The family name Saint'jean has made many distinguished contributions in France and New France to the world of science, culture, religion, and education.
+The distinguished family name Saint'jean has made significant contributions to the culture, arts, sciences and religion of France and New France.
 Amongst the settlers in North America with this distinguished name Saint'jean were Peter Gustavus Saint Jean settled in Philadelphia in 1848; Jean Antoine Jean settled in Louisiana in 1752; Pierre Armin Jean settled in Philadelphia in 1753.